-If an individual is strongly predisposed for glaucoma, the dark room adaption test will help doctors rule out glaucoma.
+If an individual is strongly predisposed to glaucoma, the darkroom adaption test will help doctors rule out glaucoma.
 In this test, patients are placed in a dark room for an hour to an hour and a half while their eye pressure is measured regularly.
-If the patient has a tendency for developing closed angle glaucoma, eye pressure can rise during the process helping the doctor assess the status of the patient.
-The dark room proactive test is available in many of our locations including Atlanta and Sandy Springs.
+If the patient has a tendency for developing closed-angle glaucoma, eye pressure can arise during the process helping the doctor assess the status of the patient.
+The darkroom proactive test is available in many of our locations including Atlanta and Sandy Springs.

 Mapping the visual field is referred to as perimetry.
 There are two basic methods of perimetry: kinetic and static.
-The static methods uses a still object.
+The static methods use a still object.
 A source of light is illuminated briefly and patients are asked if they saw or didn't see the light.
-In static threshold perimetry the light gets more and more intense from dim to bright until is visible.
+In static threshold perimetry, the light gets more and more intense from dim to bright until is visible.

 Visual field testing allows doctors to gain important information about many of the blindness-causing diseases.
 Early detection and close monitoring of the progress of glaucoma enhances a patient’s chance of treatment success.

 One of the most effective clinical assessments of glaucoma is the study of the tissues of the optic nerve head.
 The crater-like depression at the front of the optic nerve head is monitored.
 If it is consistent with visual field loss doctors can move closer to an informed diagnosis.
 They then monitor changes to forestall further vision loss.